IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

 ![](./images/image7.png)

-**PreSelected Performance Applications or Workloads**
+**Pre-selected performance applications or workloads**

 The sandbox targets two application workloads and one customer-owned application.

-1. **Monte Carlo Simulation:** It is a Financial Workload sample app based on mathematical technique with some default load values that rely on repeated random sampling to obtain numerical results.
-This will provide the Operations per Second as a performance metric and API will capture Memory Utilization, CPU Utilization as well for each benchmark run.
+1. **Monte Carlo simulation:** It is a financial workload sample app based on mathematical technique with some default load values that rely on repeated random sampling to obtain numerical results.
+This provides the operations per second as a performance metric and the API captures memory utilization and CPU utilization as well for each benchmark run.

-    In Monte Carlo workload, 8 or 16 vCPUs VSIs profiles of SPR (Bx3d-8x40 or Bx3d-16x80) and CLX (Bx2d-8x32 or Bx2d-16x64) will be deployed and used.
-It will create two VSIs - CLX-based VSIs and SPR-based VSIs.
+    In a Monte Carlo workload, 8 or 16 vCPUs VSIs profiles of SPR (Bx3d-8x40 or Bx3d-16x80) and CLX (Bx2d-8x32 or Bx2d-16x64) are deployed and used.
+It creates two VSIs: CLX-based VSIs and SPR-based VSIs.

     Reference: [Monte Carlo Simulation](https://github.com/intel/Financial-Services-Workload-Samples/tree/main/MonteCarloEuropeanOptions)